 Yes, it’s National Chocolate Pudding Day.
 Again.
-So I’ve updated this post to include a few more chocolate pudding recipes from fabulous blogging friends!
+So I’ve updated this post to include a few more chocolate pudding dessert recipes from fabulous blogging friends!
+That means that you’ll find chocolate pudding recipes of every description—traditional, dairy free, raw, slow cooked, microwave, and more.
+But there are also recipes for chocolate pudding cakes, chocolate pudding popsicles, chocolate pudding pies, and even chocolate pudding sandwiches!

 If that isn’t reason for celebration, I don’t know what is!
 Of course, celebrating National Chocolate Eclair Day the other day also rocked.
 I don’t know who decides on these National Food and Drink holidays, but I think I’m getting a major sweet spot for them!